SOLSTICE MFA PROGRAM OF PINE MANOR COLLEGE

 Pine Manor College, Chestnut Hill, MA

-For detailed program information and a downloadable application form, go to: www.pmc.edu/mfa
+For faculty bios, seminar descriptions, and a downloadable registration form, go to: http://www.pmc.edu/solstice-seminars

 READINGS & EVENTS

 Writer-in-Residence Grace Lin celebrates the launch of her new book, Ling & Ting: Not Exactly the Same, Saturday, June 19 at 3 p.m. at Porter Square Books, 25 White St, Cambridge, MA.